Sinners leads the way at the star-studded ceremony.

 Even though you’re more than 8,000 miles away, we’re here to help you join the action.
-The Academy Awards airs in more than 200 countries, and audiences in the Middle East can tune in to MBC 2, MBC Max, and Shahid Plus to stream the Oscars 2025 live.
-The ceremony will be held on 2 March in the US, translating to 4am on 3 March for viewers in the UAE and 3am in the KSA.
-Yes, that’s Monday morning.
+The Academy Awards airs in more than 200 countries, and audiences in the Middle East can tune in to MBC 2, MBC Max, and Shahid Plus to stream the Oscars live.

 Arabs at the Academy Awards

 Over the years, Arab cinema has been recognised at the Academy Awards.
-No gongs for guessing the first Arab actor to be nominated for an Oscar.
-In 1963, Egyptian actor Omar Sharif was shortlisted for Best Supporting Actor in his role in Lawrence of Arabia.
-It then took until 2019 for an Arab to win an Oscar: American Egyptian actor Rami Malek won the Best Actor award for Bohemian Rhapsody.
+The first Arab actor to be nominated for an Oscar was the Egyptian actor Omar Sharif.
+In 1963, he was shortlisted for Best Supporting Actor for his role in Lawrence of Arabia.
+It then took until 2019 for an Arab actor to win an Oscar: American-Egyptian actor Rami Malek won the Best Actor award for Bohemian Rhapsody.

-In 2014, Saudi Arabia made history when it submitted its first film to the Academy, and gained a nomination for Wadjda.
-Plus, in 2019, Lebanese filmmaker Nadine Labaki was the first Arab female film director to be nominated for an Oscar.
+In 2014, Saudi Arabia made history when it submitted its first film to the Academy and gained a nomination for Wadjda.
+Furthermore, in 2019, Lebanese filmmaker Nadine Labaki became the first Arab female film director to be nominated for an Oscar.

 Set the alarms.